andreasorensen/coloRandom-Team-Project/README.md

 ### Wins + Challenges:
 Wins:
 1. Worked together productivly, and made fast progress.
-2. All 3 of us had an understanding of the code and did successful troubleshooting together which helped to understand each others code even better. <b>
+2. All 3 of us had an understanding of the code and did successful troubleshooting together which helped to understand each others code even better.

 Challenges:
 1. Working with CSS to acquire desired behavior/styling.
 2. `toggleLocks` functionalyty and getting lock icon to change when a color is locked.